nystudio107/craft-scripts/README.md

 `LOCAL_DB_LOGIN_PATH` if this is set, it will use `--login-path=` for your local db credentials instead of sending them in via the commandline (see below)

 `LOCAL_BACKUPS_PATH` is the absolute path to the directory where backups should be stored.
 For database backups, a directory with the name of the database will be created inside the `LOCAL_BACKUPS_PATH` directory to store the database backups.
 Paths should always have a trailing /

-`LOCAL_BACKUPS_MAX_AGE` Is the maximum age of local backups in days; backups older than this will be automatically rotated out (removed).

 ##### Using mysql within a local docker container